IBM/kafka-quickstart-workshop/README.md

 # Getting started with Kafka

 Learn how Apache Kafka works and how you can use it to build applications that react to events as they happen.
-This tutorial will cover the basic of Apache Kafka.
-We will take a look at all the components of the Kafka platform, explaining key concepts as we go along.
+This workshop demonstrates how Kafka can be used as a streaming platform.
+It covers the basics of Apache Kafka and takes a look at all the components of the Kafka platform, explaining key concepts as we go along.

 We will build a small stream processing pipeline using tools and samples included in Kafka.

 ## [Part 1](./part1/README.md)